 We do not watermark our binaries in any way.
 This is partially due to a desire to use a streamlined update process that takes advantage of global CDN infrastructure for faster automatic updates, but partially because we are busy trying to build features that make the product better.

-Please don't pirate Binary Ninja--we know we're selling to customers more than capable of cracking our software, so we're not going to try to implement overly complicated anti-piracy mechanisms (may we recommend crackmes.de for those interested in that type of fun).
-Instead we ask that you support us by encouraging others to purchase copies if they find it helpful.
+Please don't pirate Binary Ninja--we know we're selling to customers more than capable of cracking our software, and we have no desire to constantly waste time tying to stop skilled reverse engineers.
+Instead, may we recommend crackmes.one if you're looking for a challenge.
+Please support us by encouraging others to purchase copies if they find it helpful.

 This website contains SHA256 hashes you can use to verify your downloads.
 In addition, our Mac OS and Windows binaries are digitally signed.

 Not at this time, though we'd love to do that long term.
-As usual, we highly recommend the use of additional security layers when analyzing other people's binaries, especially malware.
-Our licensing including Windows, Linux, and Mac OS means it's easy to run Binary Ninja in a VM for added protection but still run it natively on a different OS when you need to.
+As usual, we highly recommend the use of additional security layers when analyzing suspect binaries, especially malware.
+One named license includes support for Windows, Linux, and Mac OS so it's easy to run Binary Ninja in a VM for added protection but still run it natively on a different OS when needed.

-Binary Ninja is made by Vector 35 LLC, a company focused on building reverse engineering tools, video games, and video games built on top of reverse engineering tools.
+Binary Ninja is made by Vector 35, a company focused on building reverse engineering tools, video games, and video games built on top of reverse engineering tools.

-The short answer is no, it wasn't.
-We released a one-off open source version of a private internal tool.
-It's an unfortunately common misconception we've heard that Binary Ninja was an open-source project that was subsequently closed because we released a public prototype.
+The short answer is no. We released a one-off open source version of a private internal tool as a prototype.

-The truth is that Binary Ninja was a private internal CTF team tool that we formed Vector 35 to build into a commercial product.
-When doing that, we wanted to give back to the community as much as we could while still being commercially viable, so a one-off version of the previous python prototype was released under the GPLv2.
+That prototype was originally a private CTF team tool that we formed Vector 35 to re-build as a commercial product.
+When doing that, we wanted to give back to the community as much as we could while still being commercially viable, so a one-off version of the previous python prototype was released under GPLv2.

 The prototype doesn't share code with the current commercial offering.
 While many of the UI decisions and general design choices carried over, the prototype is a distinct codebase (in a different programming language no-less).

 Just because you put a question mark on it doesn't make it a question.
 Still, we want to address any feedback which is why we have the embedded chat box floating on the bottom of this page.
 If we're awake and online we're usually pretty quick to respond, if not, just leave your question there along with your email and we'll get back to you.
-Or, you can hop on to our public slack and ask there as we have a very active community there.
+Or, you can hop on to our public Slack and ask there as we have a very active community there.
 Additionally, you may find many other more technical questions and answers on our GitHub Discussions page.